Billy Bragg: Late 1980s and early 1990s

 In 1986 Bragg released Talking with the Taxman About Poetry, which became his first Top 10 album.
 Its title is taken from a poem by Vladimir Mayakovsky and a translated version of the poem was printed on the record's inner sleeve.
 Back to Basics is a 1987 collection of his first three releases: Life's a Riot with Spy vs Spy, Brewing Up with Billy Bragg, and Between the Wars.
 He enjoyed his only Number 1 hit single in May 1988, a cover of the Beatles' "She's Leaving Home", a shared A-side with Wet Wet Wet's "With a Little Help from My Friends".
 Both were taken from a multi-artist re-recording of Sgt.
 Pepper's Lonely Hearts Club Band titled Sgt.
 Pepper Knew My Father coordinated by the NME in aid of the charity Childline.
-Wet Wet Wet's cover dominated radio airplay and its video was shown over three consecutive weeks on Top of the Pops; in week four, Bragg went on the programme to play his cover, with regular accompanist Cara Tivey on piano.
+Wet Wet Wet's cover dominated radio airplay and its video was shown over four consecutive weeks on Top of the Pops; on the single's first week at number one, Bragg also went on the programme to play his cover, with regular accompanist Cara Tivey on piano.

 Bragg released his fourth album, Workers Playtime, in September 1988.
 With this album, Bragg added a full backing band and accompaniment, including Tivey on piano, Danny Thompson on double bass and veteran Micky Waller on drums.
 Wiggy earned a co-production credit with Joe Boyd.

-In August 1989 Bragg took lead vocal on the ‘Levi Stubbs’ Tears’ sampling Norman Cook's UK top 40 hit "Won’t Talk About It", which was a double-A-side with "Blame It On the Bassline".
+In August 1989 Bragg took lead vocal on Norman Cook's UK top 40 hit "Won't Talk About It", which sampled Bragg's song "Levi Stubbs' Tears" and was a double-A-side with "Blame It On the Bassline".
 The track was a bigger hit a year later with Lindy Layton replacing Bragg as lead vocal.